g4bri-3l3/Crowdstrike-RTR-IR-Awesome-Scripts/README.md

 # What

-A list of curated Powershell scripts to be used with Crowdstrike Falcon Real Time Response/Fusion Workflows/PSFalcon (but you can use them with any EDR/SOAR/tool that permit you to deploy .ps1 scripts).
-Some useful scripts to use in (not only) incident response.
+A list of curated Powershell scripts to be used with Crowdstrike Falcon Real Time Response/Fusion Workflows/PSFalcon (but you can use them with any EDR/SOAR/tool that permit you to deploy .ps1 scripts) to be used in (not only) incident response.

 # Docs